 China has reduced corporation tax for companies in the western regions for encouraged businesses by 10%, to 15%, from January 2011 to 31 December 2020 in a further attempt to provide incentives to businesses in the region.

 The western regions of China are very rich in natural resources but in terms of wealth, they are years behind the affluent and booming eastern coastal regions of the country.
 The government has stated that it wishes to begin to close the divide between east and west and no doubt it also hopes that the injection of revenues in the western regions may placate those living in these remote areas of the country, where some civil unrest has reared its head in recent years, notably in Xinjiang province in 2009.

-In August, 2010, the Chinese State Administration of Taxation (SAT) issued a public notice in relation to the corporate income tax treatment of corporate restructurings to clarify certain technical and procedural matters that had been left unclear in a circular released in April 2009.
+In August 2010, the SAT issued a public notice in relation to the corporate income tax treatment of corporate restructurings to clarify certain technical and procedural matters that had been left unclear in a circular released in April 2009.

 The Public Notice seeks to resolve issues associated with Circular 59 published the previous year which discouraged corporate restructurings because of uncertainty of tax treatment.

 The Public Notice elaborates on the definition of “equity consideration” and the documentation requirements for various types of corporate restructuring.
 It also elaborates on the continued availability of tax incentives after corporate mergers and de-mergers.